qiskit-community/ffsim/CONTRIBUTING.md

 # Developer guide

+The instructions on this page won't work natively on Windows.
 For ffsim development on Windows, we recommend using [Windows Subsystem for Linux (WSL)](https://learn.microsoft.com/en-us/windows/wsl/) and doing development within the WSL.

 ## Setup